 - Keep the environment safe.

-✅ If patient denies plan but seems high-risk:
+β If the patient denies a plan but seems high-risk:

-- Provide emotional support and follow up frequently.
+- Meanwhile, continue to provide emotional support and check in frequently.

-In suicide risk assessment, therapeutic communication is key:
+In suicide risk assessment, therapeutic communication is absolutely essential.

 - Use a calm, non-judgmental tone.